Arturo Frondizi: Relations with Europe

-The Argentine president arrived in Brussels, where he received a "warm reception"; in the speeches the reference to José de San Martín was present, for his residence during some of his years of exile.
-It was the first time that a president Argentinean visited this country which ranked third in European exports to the Argentina.
+The Argentine president arrived in Brussels, where he received a "warm reception" from Belgium, which ranked third in European exports to Argentina.
 The Argentine president visited the port of Antwerp and took the opportunity to make contact with businessmen and authorities of the Chamber of Commerce of that city.
 Jacques van Offelen, Minister of Foreign Trade, was present at the press meeting given by the Argentine president.
+In his speeches he noted that José de San Martín had lived in Belgium during his years of exile.

-Frondizi in Bonn and Bad Godesberg, Bethovenian cities, exalted the German contributions to universal culture.
-He also visited Cologne, where he met with businessmen, and Essen, a city in North Rhine-Westphalia located in the heart of the industrial region of the Rhur basin, center of the German steel industry.
-The Argentine president was received by Adenauer, who was accompanied by his finance minister Ludwig Erhard.
-At the meal offered by Chancellor Adenauer to Frondizi, he called him "a friend of our country "and praised the skill with which he kept the helm:" we continue with interest in the development of Latin America ".
+Frondizi exalted the German contributions to universal culture in Bonn and Bad Godesberg, Beethovenian cities.
+He also visited Cologne, where he met with businessmen, and Essen, a city in North Rhine-Westphalia located in the heart of the industrial region of the Ruhr basin, center of the German steel industry.
+The Argentine president was received by Konrad Adenauer, who was accompanied by his finance minister Ludwig Erhard.
+At the meal offered by Chancellor Adenauer to Frondizi, he called him "a friend of our country" and praised the skill with which he kept the helm: "we continue with interest in the development of Latin America".

-The Argentine president arrived in Amsterdam, where he was received by members of the royal family: Queen Juliana and Prince Bernhard.
+The Argentine president arrived in Amsterdam, where he was received by members of the royal family, Queen Juliana and Prince Bernhard.
 The Dutch press had greeted to the president who came with favorable headlines.
-Queen Juliana entertained Frondizi with a meal in which she recalled the cordiality with which Prince Berhnard had been received, on the occasion of attending the commemoration of the 150th anniversary of the declaration of Argentine independence.
+Queen Juliana entertained Frondizi with a meal in which she recalled the cordiality with which Prince Bernhard had been received on the occasion of attending the commemoration of the 150th anniversary of the declaration of Argentine independence.
 He stressed: "isolation is no longer of our era."